Petroleum and Natural Gas Engineering, Minor

 What is Petroleum and Natural Gas Engineering?

-Petroleum and Natural Gas Engineering is a field related to the extraction of hydrocarbon resources (either crude oil or natural gas) from subsurface reservoirs.
-As such, petroleum and natural gas engineers predominantly work in the upstream sector of the oil and energy industries, which comprises exploration, field development, well drilling, production and injection well optimization, and wastewater disposal and CO2 sequestration well planning.
+Petroleum and Natural Gas Engineering is a field related to extracting hydrocarbon resources from subsurface reservoirs.
+This engineering discipline is about designing, implementing, and managing solutions for subsurface energy production and storage.
+Petroleum and natural gas engineers solve crucial problems related to one of the most important resources for society today: energy.
+They predominantly work in the upstream sector of the oil and energy industries, which comprises exploration, field development, well drilling, production and injection well optimization.
 Once oil and gas are discovered, petroleum engineers determine optimum drilling and completion methods, monitor and manage production operations, and design reservoir development strategies.
-They have the responsibility of providing engineering solutions with global economic, environmental, geopolitical, and societal impacts.
-Petroleum and natural gas engineers work closely with geoscientists and other science and technology specialists.
-In addition to hydrocarbon extraction, they are also well-suited to solve complex problems in geothermal energy, geological carbon sequestration, wastewater disposal, and environmental remediation of soil, groundwater, and other geologic media.
+They are responsible for providing engineering solutions with global economic, environmental, geopolitical, and societal impacts.
+They are well-suited to solve complex problems in geothermal energy, geological carbon sequestration, hydrogen and energy storage, wastewater disposal, and environmental remediation of soil, groundwater, and other geologic media.

 You Might Like This Program If...